8:00AM - 6:00PM

 If you are considering offshore banking, First Idea Consultant can advise on which structure makes sense for your financial profile and UAE residency status.

-Resident, non-resident, investor, or employee – First Idea Consultant matches you with the right bank and manages the full opening process.
+Resident, non-resident, investor, or employee – First Idea Consultant matches you with the right international bank account and manages the full opening process.

 Business Bay, Dubai · info@firstideaconsultant.ae · +971 56 500 6694 · 98% approval rate